zerasul/blask/README.md

 errors= { 404: "404"}
 ```

-You can also use a environment variable to set the settings:
+You can also use an environment variable to set the settings:

 ```bash
    export BLASK_SETTINGS=settings